CNMS Major Options

 The Biology, Chemistry, and Physics Departments at UMBC intentionally aligned their science coursework with the requirements necessary to pursue a STEM teaching career through their respective Education Degrees.
 Students pursuing these majors will acquire the skills necessary to pursue a career in the technical/applied sciences and/or seek certification to teach at the secondary level.

-Students interested in these majors may have to complete coursework in biology, chemistry, math, physics, statistics, geography, psychology, and education.
+Students interested in these majors will have to complete coursework in biology, chemistry, math, physics, statistics, geography, psychology, and education.

 For a more comprehensive idea of what courses students are expected to complete, please view the major requirement worksheets below.